ronakupadhyaya/Horizons-week-04/day2/yelp/README.md

 - `Tweet` **Schema properties** - the model that defines a single review on a Restaurant
   - `content` - A String with the contents of the Tweet
-  - `likes` - the ID of the Restaurant that was reviewed
+  - `likes` - the ID's of the users who have 'liked' the tweet
-  - `user` the ID of the User who posted the review
+  - `user` - the ID of the User who posted/authored the tweet

 ## Step 0: Authentication 🔐 - `app.js`, `routes/index.js`,  `models/models.js`